FAForever/fa/README.md

 ![Impression of the game](/images/impression-a.jpg)

 Forged Alliance Forever is a community-driven project designed to facilitate online play for Supreme Commander: Forged Alliance.
 Together we are a thriving community with a self-made [client](https://github.com/FAForever/downlords-faf-client), [backend](https://github.com/FAForever/server) and [website](https://github.com/FAForever/website).
-As an example we make an extensive library of community made maps, mods and co-op scenarios easily accessible and introduced a rating system based on [TrueSkill](https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/) to provide a competitive environment through 1 vs 1, 2 vs 2 and 4 vs 4 matchmaking.
+As an example we make an extensive library of community made maps, mods and co-op scenarios easily accessible and introduced a rating system based on [TrueSkill](https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/) to provide a competitive environment through matchmaking queues.

 You can download the client through our [website](https://faforever.com/).
 In order to registrate you'll need to sync your account with Steam to proof you have a copy of [Supreme Commander: Forged Aliance](https://store.steampowered.com/app/9420/Supreme_Commander_Forged_Alliance/).
 You can get in touch with the community through the [forums](https://forum.faforever.com/) and the official [Discord server](https://discord.gg/mXahVSKGVb).
 The developers environment can be found on [Zulip](https://zulip.com/) - you can be granted access by the admin of this repository.
+We financially live due to donations, one source being our

 About this repository
 ---------------------